IAM terminology

 • SCIM (System for Cross-domain Identity Management): An open standard for communicating and managing user identity information.
 It defines a schema for representing users and groups, and a REST API for running CRUD (Create, Read, Update, or Disable) operations on them.
 Okta bases its identity management and communications on SCIM.
 See Understanding SCIM.

-• Self-service: Allow end users to self-administer their accounts, including creation, password reset, and originating access requests.
+• Self-service: End users can self-administer their accounts.
+This includes account creation, password reset, and requesting access to resources.
 See Enable Self Service request feature (opens new window).

 • Social media and external Identity Provider (IdP) authentication: Allow users to sign in using their external credentials and not need a special ID for your apps.
 They enhance user satisfaction and reduce your admin workload.
 See External Identity Providers.

-• SSO (Single Sign-On): A strategy for enabling users to sign in once and access multiple related applications and services within an organization or domain without having to sign in again.
-SSO is sometimes used to include FIM capabilities (see FIM above).
-See Single Sign-On (SSO) (opens new window) and Federated Identity Management vs. Single Sign-On: What's the Difference? (opens new window).
+• Single Sign-On (SSO): A strategy for enabling users to sign in once and access multiple related applications and services within an organization or domain without having to sign in again.
+SSO is sometimes used to include FIM capabilities.
+See Single Sign-On (SSO) (opens new window) and Federated Identity Management vs. Single Sign-On: What's the Difference? (opens new window)

 • WF (Workforce identity): An IAM model for managing employee and contractor access to your organization's apps and resources.
 Its main goal is to manage risk.